 You may want to use your computer to cast a video to your TV, but while watching you may also want to use your computer to do something else.
-If you're worried doing something else will kill your video feed, don't be.
-All you have to do is hit alt + tab on your keyboard to switch to a new task β and your video will stay casting.
+If you're worried that doing something else will kill your video feed, don't be: all you have to do is hit Alt+Tab on your keyboard to switch to a different app, and your video will stay casting.

 Turn on your TV with your phone

 Why bother with a TV remote to turn your TV on and switch inputs when you can just cast something to your Chromecast and have it all done for you?
 The Chromecast uses HDMI-CEC, which basically means that it can be used to control compatible TVs, automatically switching them on and so on).

-The first thing you need to do is Google to see whether your TV supports HDMI-CEC.
-Many newer models do, but the manufacturers rebrand the standard to something else.
-Sony calls it Bravia Link while Samsung calls it Anynet+, for example.
+The first thing you need to do is check online whether your TV supports HDMI-CEC.
+Many newer models do, but the manufacturers rebrand the standard to something else (Sony calls it Bravia Link while Samsung calls it Anynet+, for example).
 If your TV supports it, make sure it's enabled.
 Then, clicking the cast button in an app will turn on your TV and even switch your input to the Chromecast.

 Enable Guest Mode

 Usually, you need your guests to log into your Wi-Fi to use your Chromecast.
-Sometimes, you either don't want someone having your Wi-Fi password or you don't want to put on that whole song and dance of giving them your password.
+Sometimes, you either don't want someone having your Wi-Fi password, or you don't want to go through that whole song and dance of giving them your password.

 Instead, head to the Google Home app and choose your Chromecast.
 Hit the three menu dots and enable Guest Mode.
 The Chromecast will then emit a special Wi-Fi beacon that will let anyone within 25 feet cast to it.
-Your guest will need to choose Nearby devices after choosing to cast, and may have to input a four-digit pin, which should be displayed on the Chromecast's Ambient Mode and inside the host's Google Home app).
+Your guest will need to choose Nearby devices after choosing to cast, and may have to input a four-digit pin(shown on the Chromecast's Ambient Mode and inside the host's Google Home app).